-The German behind the Bombay Talkies camera
+A new show triggers a look at some Indo-German collaborations in art

 Lyrical aesthetic

-This unique German collaboration with the rising Indian film industry is explored in an exhibition titled A Cinematic Imagination: Josef Wirsching and the Bombay Talkies that’s on at Serendipity Arts Festival, in Goa now.
-Featuring 130 prints being showcased for the first time, the exhibition is co-curated with author/ scholar Debashree Mukherjee, with scenography by Sudeep Chaudhuri.
+This unique German collaboration with the rising Indian film industry is explored in an exhibition titled A Cinematic Imagination: Joseph Wirsching and the Bombay Talkies that’s on at Serendipity Arts Festival, in collaboration with the Alkazi Foundation for the Arts in Goa now.
+Featuring 130 prints being showcased for the first time, the exhibition is co-curated with author/scholar Debashree Mukherjee, with scenography by Sudeep Chaudhuri, and enabled by none other than the Josef Wirsching estate and family based in the city.

 An important and bold film made by Bombay Talkies was Achhut Kanya (1936) on the taboo relationship between an untouchable girl and a high-caste Brahmin.
-Wirsching’s passion for his craft is evident not just in the filma’s cinematography but

-also in the behind-the-scenes informal documentation of lead actors such as Ashok Kumar and Sashadhar Mukherjee, as well as in the large pool of workers — spot boys, continuity script readers, sound recordists, labourers and artisans.
+Wirsching’s passion for his craft is evident not just in the filma’s cinematography but also in the behind-the-scenes informal documentation of lead actors such as Ashok Kumar and Sashadhar Mukherjee, as well as in the large pool of workers — spot boys, continuity script readers, sound recordists, labourers and artisans.

 After Independence, once Bombay Talkies began to dissolve, Wirsching became affiliated with Kamal Pictures, shooting the blockbuster films Mahal (1949), Dil Apna aur Preet Parai (1960) and the cult-classic romance Pakeezah for Kamal Amrohi.
 Over 10 years in the making, Pakeezah was released in 1972, but Wirsching passed away before then.

-At the time Wirsching-Osten were shooting The Light of Asia, the 1925 Leipzig Fair launched a camera that permanently altered photography: a still photography camera that had been modified to take 35 mm movie film.
+At the time Wirsching-Osten were shooting The Light of Asia , the 1925 Leipzig Fair launched a camera that permanently altered photography: a still photography camera that had been modified to take 35 mm movie film.
 The new camera, Leica (an acronym of Leitz Camera), was created in 1913 by Oskar Barnack (1879-1936), a German optical engineer/ industrial designer, who was Research Director at Ernst Leitz company.
 The Leica was the first to make 35 mm truly viable, the world’s most popular and enduring film format.

 Most of Wirsching’s archived works testify to this technical revolution in still photography.
 The Leica also transformed modern photojournalism, captivating its major practitioners by enabling a new, stark yet lyrical aesthetic that is seen, for instance, in Henri Cartier-Bresson’s images of India, or Robert Capa’s images of war.